lambdamikel/microtronic-2095-arduino-emulator/README.md

 Press the different buttons and note of these analog values.
-Then adjust the code above as needed; i.e., if you are observing an analog value of 254 for the Down button, consider using `< 300`, etc.
+Then adjust the code above as needed; i.e., if you are observing an analog value of 640 for the select button, consider using `< 700`, etc.

 ## Usage